This is why you stand for the National Anthem

 It is one thing to state it, and quite another to do the necessary leg work to work the problem.
 Brown did it like few others.

-Considering the criticism Kaepernick has taken since he did it, perhaps sitting and talking indeed qualifies as as his work for this issue that white dudes, such as myself, simply cannot relate.
+Considering the criticism Kaepernick has taken since he did it, perhaps sitting and talking indeed qualifies as his work for this issue that white dudes, such as myself, simply cannot relate.

-It is not unpatriotic to call out American for her problems.
+It is not unpatriotic to call out America for her problems.
 What is unpatriotic is doing nothing about it.

 Patriotism is not buying a flag and placing it outside your home.
 Patriotism is not shooting off fireworks on the Fourth of July and grilling burgers.
 Patriotism is more than taking off your hat and standing still to listen to the words of the National Anthem before returning to your phone.

-Note: [ UPDATE: AFTER POSTING THIS, MANY PEOPLE ON SOCIAL MEDIA CALLED ME OUT, RIGHTLY SO, FOR FAILING TO RECOGNIZE THAT KAEPERNICK HAS PLEDGED TO DONATE $100,000 PER MONTH OVER THE NEXT 10 MONTHS TO A VARIETY OF CHARITIES.
-HARD TO FAULT THE MAN FOR THIS.
-HOW MANY PEOPLE ARE FOLLOWING HIS LEAD WITH THIS TYPE OF CHARITABLE ACTS IS UNKNOWN. ]